 Getting your home ready - after the hospital

 Set up your home to make your life is easier and safer when you return.
-This helps ensure that your recovery will be complete and fast.
 Ask your doctor, nurses, or physical therapist about getting your home ready for your return.

 If your surgery is planned, prepare your home in advance.
 If your hospital stay was unplanned, have family or friends prepare your home for you.
 You may not need all of the changes listed below.
 But read carefully for some good ideas on how you can remain safe and healthy in your home.